cedadev/cis/doc/plotting.rst

   allows two variables to be plotted against each other, specified as ``cis plot variable1:filename1 variable2:filename2 --type comparativescatter``

 ``taylor``
-  a Taylor diagram for comparing collocated datasets
+  a Taylor diagram for comparing collocated datasets.
+See Taylor, K. E. (2001), 'Summarizing multiple aspects of model performance in a single diagram', J. Geophys.
+Res., 106(D7), 7183–7192, doi:10.1029/2000JD900719 for a detailed description.

 Note that ``filenames`` is a non-optional argument used to specify the files to read the variable from.
 These can be specified as a comma separated list of the following possibilities: